Frequently Asked Questions

 To help keep from nodding off so easily, you can try the meditation with eyes open or partly open, in a soft gaze, while maintaining focus on inner experience.
 If you are doing a sitting meditation, you might try sitting up straighter so that you aren't leaning against a backrest.
 That way, if you start to fall asleep, your upper body falling or slumping will wake you up so that you can continue the meditation.

 If you are doing a body scan and opening the eyes doesn't help, you can do it sitting in a chair or recliner.
-Another option is to create what I call a "forearm sleep alarm".
+Another option is to create what we call a "forearm sleep alarm".
 To do this, while laying down on your back, raise your right or left forearm, bending your arm 90 degrees at the elbow, so that the forearm is vertical and in the air, while the elbow and upper arm remain on the mat.
 With a little experimenting, you can find the balance point where you can maintain this position with gentle attention, keeping your forearm/hand balanced over the elbow.
 Doing it this way, your arm falling to one side or another will let you know that you've nodded off.

 If nothing mentioned here works, then it's possible you need the sleep more than you need the meditation.
 If that's the case, see if you can allow yourself to enjoy the rest that your body so clearly needs.